KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

 * Clicking on “Add Payment Method” button
 * Adding the following information:

-   * Payment Name
+   * Payment name
-   * Payment System
+   * Payment system

       * Have to add Merchant ID provided by Geidea
-      * Have to add API Password provided by Geidea
+      * Have to add API password provided by Geidea
       * Selecting the payment type

    * Link payment to the suitable delivery method